Chyaru/Keyboard-controller-for-ROS2/README.md

 * R -> decrease speed -0.1
 * Q -> exit

 It only moves in one sence.
 Not linear + angular twice.
-In case you would.
+In case you want to, you could change the code in the src/bumperbot_controller/src/teclado.cpp.